h2non/toxy/README.md

 #### Probability

-Enable the rule by a random probabilistic.
+Enables the rule by a random probabilistic.
 Useful for random poisioning.

 **Arguments**: